Selecting and configuring linear units usually involves a great deal of effort, but state-of-the-art online tools offer valuable assistance.

 A whole host of different automation tasks can be covered by a single online tool, perfectly tailored to the particular mechanical and electrical requirements.

 Mechanically synchronised linear units can be easily tailored to the transport task at hand using item MotionDesigner®.
 This intelligent program determines the perfect combination of two linear units and one synchroniser shaft to enable two carriages or two linear units to be moved in parallel.
 “Thanks to item MotionDesigner®, automation couldn’t be easier.
-A whole host of different automation tasks can be covered by a single online tool, perfectly tailored to the particular mechanical and electrical requirements,” says Uwe Schmitz, product management team leader for item linear motion units®.
+A whole host of different automation tasks can be covered by a single online tool, perfectly tailored to the particular mechanical and electrical requirements,” says Uwe Schmitz, product manager for machine automation.

 Our webinar shows how you can reliably configure and design linear units with basic automation know-how – and get them up and running without a programmable logic controller.

 Configurator makes light work of choosing the right linear technology components

 The linear technology configurator from item offers support for dimensioning and selecting components.
 For example, it calculates the maximum torques and recommends a solution with a suitable coupling.
 The intelligent program also knows the correlation between the length of the synchroniser shaft and the maximum speed of the synchronised linear axes.
 In addition, item MotionDesigner® determines the necessary length of the synchroniser shaft and the dimensions of a housing, if required.